 While we focus on the all-important interpersonal interactions that build relationships with our children, we need to think carefully and intentionally about how the classroom setup allows us the time to interact.
 We need to plan our days so that our kids have consistency, know the routine, and feel free to explore their curiosities.

 Setting Up Your Classroom

 Let’s take a look at a few things to consider.
 Remember, your classroom sends a message to children.

 A child wants to know: “Do I belong here?”
 “Am I safe here?”
 “Is it okay to ask for help?”
 “Is this a place where my concerns and needs are noted and responded to?”
 “Will there be fun things to do?”
 “Will I make friends?”

-If you need help planning your classroom setup, join us for our free webinar on August 15, Ready for School?
+If you need help planning your classroom setup, check out our webinar, Ready for School?
 Setting Up Your Classroom for Success.
-We'll discuss how the materials teachers select, the arrangement of a class room, and a daily schedule work together to provide a foundation for great instruction that promotes social and academic outcomes for children.
+We discuss how the classroom materials teachers select, the setup of a classroom, and a daily classroom schedule work together to provide a foundation for great instruction that promotes social and academic outcomes for children.